The EYFS Unit

 RE is taught discretely in classes and follows the Questful RE and Understanding Christianity schemes.
 Please click here for a list of RE units covered throughout the year.

 Phonics is taught discretely in groups based on children's attainment, using the Read Write Inc scheme.
 Please click here for more information.

 The characteristics of effective learning underpin our pupils learning within the Early Years Foundation Stage.
 The ways in which they engage with others and their environment – playing and exploring, active learning and creating and thinking critically – underpin learning and development across all areas and support the children to remain effective and motivated learners.
 We look for these characteristics when observing children and plan to develop them during everything we do.
 More information can be found in the document below.

 The Learning Environment

-Our classrooms have recently been renovated and provide an exciting and engaging environment for children to learn and thrive in.
+Our classrooms provide an exciting and engaging environment for children to learn and thrive in.
 Resources and equipment are available for children to access independently and labelled with photographs and words to ensure children know where things belong.
 In addition, we also use our outdoor space continually which has a number of different areas to learn in and resources to ensure learning takes place outdoors as well as indoors!